asiamegic/docker_pipeline_ci_cd/README.md

 This is how the structure of the project deployment stages looks like

 <hr>
-In order to create a docker container, first of all we need to write a DOCKERFILE in which is a template according to which an image with the most necessary will be created. in the future, this image can be used many times for convenience in our project, I will use the azure container repository.
+<b>In order to create a docker container, first of all we need to write a DOCKERFILE in which is a template according to which an image with the most necessary will be created. in the future, this image can be used many times for convenience in our project, I will use the azure container repository.</b>

 ![image](https://user-images.githubusercontent.com/85096533/163694993-257886f6-5e44-483c-afca-3e4b71a6cdc8.png)